-Proper attic ventilation helps to prevent ice dam formation at eaves, alleviating strain on the snow guard system and reducing the possibility of leaks. • Dissimilar Metals.
-Different metals that come in contact with each other within the assembly can lead to corrosion, through galvanic action, and to staining, through water runoff.
+Proper attic ventilation also helps to prevent ice dam formation at eaves, alleviating strain on the snow-guard system and reducing the possibility of leaks.

+Dissimilar Metals

+Different metals that come into contact with one another within the assembly can lead to corrosion through galvanic action, and to staining through water runoff.
 When the potential for galvanic action exists, dissimilar metals should be separated by a protective coating or other method.

+Sustainability

-• Sustainability.
-It's important to note that many pre-manufactured metal panel systems include anywhere from 25% to 95% recycled material.
-At the end of their lifespan, most metal panel systems can be recycled again.+
+It's important to note that many premanufactured metalpanel systems include anywhere from 25 to 95 percent recycled material.
+At the end of their lifespan, most metal panel systems can be recycled again, providing superior long-term resource conservation, as compared with other materials.